Otsfm logo

 • Serve as a resource for teachers

-• Ensure set up and break down of assigned location(s) as needed in accordance with OTS protocols, including signage as needed
+• Ensure set up and break down of assigned location(s) as needed in accordance with OTS protocols.

 • Manage the check-in process and direct participants to their locations